-So, if you actually use Google maps to find directions using your own FREE GPS receiver (installed in your smartphone), it would still need your mobile internet connection to download maps on the go and show you directions.
+If not downloaded, and you use Google maps to find directions using your own FREE GPS receiver (installed in your smartphone), it would still need your mobile internet connection to get maps on the go and show you directions.

 What if I use GPS while travelling in another country?
 Will it cost something in roaming?

 Ideally no charge should be levied if you are only using GPS receiver with the maps of that country already available on your smartphone i.e. no new download required.
 The map navigation software that you are using should be able to use the maps on your phone’s memory along with your GPS receiver to find the location (latitude and longitude) and show you the way.

 So, the crux of the story is that even though you have a GPS receiver in your phone and GPS reception is FREE around the globe, you would still need to download and install the maps and the user application that helps you use the GPS information for navigation.
-There are many companies which provide maps and the navigation application free of costs and can be found on internet or Anroid and iPhone app stores.
+There are many companies which provide maps and the navigation application free of costs and can be found on internet or Android and iPhone app stores.